 I have a friend who recently raised 30 million from the largest telecom in the country after being in the country for just 3 months.
 They now have the ENTIRE e-commerce marketplace to themselves.
 They are quite literally, they are the only company doing e-commerce at scale in the entire country.
 After a few weeks of operation, they eclipsed 101 employees today.
 Their headliner is a daily deals site / group-on clone: anything.lk

 I’ll report back from Myanmar next week, as I’ll be jumping on a plane to head there shortly.
 For those who are interested in visiting, the visa situation is a pain!
 I decided to go last minute to attend a conference, and although I qualify for a “visa on arrival” the process is anything but clear.
 You need a letter from a Burmese business with address IN Myanmar (as well as permission from a ministry).
 Full details are available at this site.
 It is much, much easier to arrange a visa in advance at a local embassy.
 [UPDATE: I have written about Myanmar – Investing, Corporate Structuring and Doing Business in Myanmar]

 Korea is a place I don’t know much about.
-From an outsiders perspective, its not an emerging market, it seems expensive and difficult to penetrate as a foreigner without extensive time and effort.
-Although I have Korean friends who I know and love, it doesn’t attract me from an a macro-economic perspective and I can’t see this economy having the growth potential of others in the region.
-It is very well developed, and in many ways the polar opposite of its neighbor to the north…
+From an outsiders perspective, it’s not an emerging market, it seems expensive and difficult to penetrate as a foreigner without extensive time and effort.
+Although I have Korean friends who I know and love, it doesn’t attract me from a macroeconomic perspective and I can’t see this economy having the growth potential of others in the region.
+It is very well developed and in many ways the polar opposite of its neighbor to the north…

 China is intimidating.
 A huge market full of opportunities.
 Learn more on how to incorporate a company and do business in China.